erickeliab/erickeliab/README.md

 ### Hellow Everybooooooooodyyyyyyyyyyyyyyyyyyyyyy 👋

- This is Erick , a living proof that you can do it all while doing the best work most of the tim
+ This is Erick , a living proof that you can do it all while doing the best work most of the time

 ### It's nice to see you staring at my profile 😄😄